ethanstrominger/SimpleCarJava/Java/NOTES.md

       - Arrange times to talk about outside projects, etc. (e.g., Reach for Help)

 GOOD / keep doing:
+- 3/24/2021:
+  - standing (and adding "stand" to the mob timer for navigator)
+  - finished Java car project and set up start of JavaScript project, and consolidated into single repository
+  - snacks
 - 2/25/2021:
     - Snack
     - Notes for what to do at start of meeting